Best Pumpkin Patches in Silicon Valley

 Spina Farms

 Spina Farms, located in Coyote Valley between San Jose and Morgan Hill, hosts one of the largest pumpkin patches in the Bay Area.
-Choose from over 25 unique pumpkin varieties and take a ride on the new Spina Pumpkin Express Train, or enjoy a scenic hay ride through the sunflower fields.
-For the "little pumpkins", there's a fun barrel ride.
-If you're up for more adventure, explore the corn maze and try launching pumpkins from giant cannons!
+Choose from over 25 unique pumpkin varieties, ride the Pumpkin Express Train, take a scenic hay ride, wander the corn maze, or try the Pumpkin Blasters and the all-new Pumpkin Cups ride.
+Little ones can enjoy the barrel train and Dino Walk.
 Food and drinks are available for purchase.
-Parking is free Monday through Thursday, and $10 on Friday, Saturday, and Sunday.
-Please note, no dogs are allowed.
+Admission is free, but rides and activities are ticketed.
+Parking is free Monday through Thursday, and $25 cash only Friday through Sunday (from noon until close).

 Webb Ranch Pumpkin Patch